 Choosing A Discount Rate

 Choosing a discount rate can be confusing.
 You want to choose the best discount rate when using the discounted payback period method, but choosing correctly isn't the most important thing.
 The most important thing is using the same discount rate when analyzing one project versus another project.

 However, to choose a discount rate that makes the most sense, if you are a company, you'll want to analyze what your company's cost of money is.
 This gets figured by considering the cost to borrow money as well as the cost of equity.
 Then calculate a weighted average between the cost of debt and equity to arrive at your company's cost of money, which is the discount rate that you should use.

 There are other options that may better suit you and your financial analysis.
 Two other options are Net Present Value(NPV) and Internal Rate of Return(IRR).
 These two are a bit more complicated, but by using an NPV IRR calculator, it can make the calculations easier.

 Net Present Value

 The net present value is an excellent option for conducting capital project analysis.
-If you are using the discounted payback period method, the net present value method is very simple.
+If you are using the discounted payback period method, the net present value method is straightforward.
 All you do is discount the future cash flows back to a present value and add them together to get a total of the net present value(NPV).

 Internal Rate of Return